What is the Lawyer Assistance Program (“LAP”)?

 What is the relation between the LAP and the State Bar’s discipline function?

 The LAP is an entirely separate program from discipline.
 They have entirely different functions.
 Discipline is reactive; it responds to ethical breaches.
 The LAP is preventive.
 The LAP seeks to provide assistance for personal problems a lawyer may have that if not addressed could lead to the lawyer becoming involved in the discipline process.
-All communications with the LAP are confidential and protected by Rule 1.6 of the Revised Rules of Professional Conduct.
-The LAP does not communicate any information to any other department of the Bar, including discipline and discipline has no access to LAP files or communications.
+All communications with the LAP are confidential and protected by Rule 1.6 of the Rules of Professional Conduct.
+The LAP does not communicate any information to any other department of the Bar, including discipline, and discipline has no access to LAP files or communications.

-If I contact the LAP will anything I tell the LAP be disclosed to the discipline arm of the bar?
+If I contact the LAP, will anything I tell the LAP be disclosed to the discipline arm of the bar?

 No.